mikepfeiffer/azure-devops-labs/Labs/Lab 11/README.md

-# Lab 11 - Create a CI/CD pipeline for .NET with the Azure DevOps Project
+# Lab 11 - Create a CI/CD Pipeline for .NET with the Azure DevOps Project

 1. Create an ASP.NET sample DevOps project using Azure DevOps Project feature in Azure
 2. Examine the CI/CD pipelines configured by Azure DevOps Project